top of page

 Administrators are “scared of the narrative” of disciplining students protesting Epstein

-A week after the initial call and the day before the students submitted their appeal, the administrator called Bonifaz and Turek again, informing them that the College would alternatively offer them to write a 100-word paper on Barnard’s demonstration policy, and a 1-hour in-person policy discussion with administrators in the fall.
+A week after the call and the day before the students submitted their appeal, Bonifaz stated that she and Turek were called by the administrator again, who informed them that the College would alternatively offer them the option to write a 100-word paper on the demonstration policy and a 1-hour in-person policy training in the fall.

 On June 12, all charges against Bonifaz and Turek were dropped.
 Instead, both students were required to sign a contract that stated they “would abide by Barnard College policies,” with a warning for their internal record.
 The students were also required to attend a policy training in the fall.

-A Barnard spokesperson informed The Bulletin that, rather than engaging in negotiations with Bonifaz and Turek, a mutual agreement was reached by following Barnard’s Student Conduct Pilot, which states that a “Conduct Administrator will ask the [disciplined] student … to accept responsibility and agree to outcomes to resolve the matter.”
+A Barnard spokesperson informed The Bulletin that, rather than engaging in negotiations with Bonifaz and Turek, a mutual agreement was reached by following the Student Conduct Pilot, which states that a “Conduct Administrator will ask the [disciplined] student … to accept responsibility and agree to outcomes to resolve the matter.”

 The spokesperson also stated that the demonstration violated Barnard’s time, place, and manner restrictions, and there were no issues to negotiate on.